equinor/appsec-fundamentals-authn-authz-cs/ex-02/doc/secrets.md

 ## --Persisting Config--

 We have stored out config in .env files.
 The config includes secrets.
 The life cycle of the .env files follow the codespace.
 When a codespace is deleted the .env files, and our config are gone.
 To facilitate this workshop we have implemented a pattern where we persist the .env files inside a Github Codespaces User Secret.
 This User Secret is made available as an environment variables for the repos's you have given access to.
 Users secrets are only accessible to a specific user, defined as part of their profile/settings.
+The size limit for Github secrets is 64Kb.

 Steps: